-But cross-country poles are much longer than Nordic walking poles.
+But cross-country ski poles are much longer than Nordic walking poles.

-Cross-country poles have simple wrist straps and very thin handles.
+Cross-country ski poles have very thin handles and simple wrist straps.
 Nordic walking poles have thick strapless handles and a large ledge on their base.
 (Exerting pressure on the ledge is critical to creating forward propulsion.)
-Alternatively, they may have a strap/glove system.

-Cross-country poles are always a fixed length.
-Nordic walking poles telescope so their length can be varied (to match the terrain or be shared with friends of different heights), and so they can be easily transported.
+Cross-country ski poles are a fixed length.
+Nordic walking poles telescope so their length can be varied to match the terrain, so they can be shared with friends of different heights and so they can be easily transported.

 Can you use hiking poles (also called trekking poles) for Nordic walking?

 Hiking poles tend to be extremely light (since their purpose is to minimize effort).
-Nordic walking poles are usually heavier (to increase the intensity of the workout).
+Nordic walking poles are slightly heavier (to help increase the intensity of the workout).